kerembakir/react-inventory-app/readme.md

-Building this app was a good way to learn about how to integrate React with Firebase.
+Building this app was a good way to learn how to integrate React with Firebase.